ChainAgnostic/CAIPs/CAIPs/caip-151.md

 ### Semantics

 Each `asset_namespace` covers a class of similar assets.
-Since the adoption of CAIP-19, these have been broken out into loosely and descriptively specified ["CASA namespaces"](https://github.com/chainAgnostic/namespaces), which include, among other profiles, a CAIP-19 and/or CAIP-XXX profile explaining addressing system assumptions or security considerations specific to each namespace.
+Since the adoption of CAIP-19, these have been broken out into loosely and descriptively specified ["CASA namespaces"](https://github.com/chainAgnostic/namespaces), which include, among other profiles, a CAIP-19 and/or CAIP-151 profile explaining addressing system assumptions or security considerations specific to each namespace.
 In many cases, a regular expression is provided for validating addresses, or additional resources for handling them.
 See also [CAIP19#semantics](https://chainagnostic.org/CAIPs/caip-19#semantics)

 ## Rationale